xuying2024/RNO/README.md

 Below are some samples from testing.
 Notice that RNO prediction reduces $\delta u$, the difference between GT query $u_q$ and pushforward of reference $u_r$.

 Figure 1.
-Visualization of Airfoil-Euler.
+Results and visualization of Airfoil-Euler.
 The deformation for this dataset is easy to get since there is a 1-on-1 mapping of mesh grids between cases.
 The result is updated to
 |    Model    |  l2 Error   |
 | ----------- | ----------- |
 |    CORAL    |    0.081    |